cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

 * Create project
 * Add and tag images
   - Select "Add Images" and navigate to the train folder for the scraped images
-  - Ctrl + A to selet all the images in the folder
+  - Ctrl + A to select all the images in the folder
   - Select "Open"
   - Add tag for photos to indicate the yoga pose
   - Select "Upload photos"